terrycojones/super-rugby-2015/README.md

 ## Results

-The results (see below) show that NZ group teams have won 44/75 (58.7%) of their games overall.
+The results (see the Details section below) show that NZ group teams have won 44/75 (58.7%) of their games overall.
 But if you look at their record just in out-of-group games, the percentage goes up: they've won 26/39 (66.6%).
 In contrast, Australian group teams have won 32/75 (42.7%) of their games overall, but in out-of-group have won only 14/39 (35.9%).

 I.e., the Australian record is worse than it appears if you just consider their overall competition win/loss percentage.
 Meanwhile, the NZ teams are